bavitech/vilog_lite_app/readme.md

 ### Step 4: Configure the device.

-- Enter a command manually or tap the three-dot menu to choose from preset commands.
+- Enter password and set config for device
   ![alt text](1740534903191.jpg)